LorenzoBellidoBarrena/Portafolio/README.md

-# 🚀 Rafael Ruiz Sanchez Portfolio
+# 🚀 Lorenzo Bellido Barrena

-Welcome to the personal portfolio of **Rafael Ruiz Sanchez**, a developer specialized in **Salesforce** and modern web technologies.
+Welcome to the personal portfolio of **Lorenzo Bellido**, a developer specialized in modern web and apps technologies.

 This project stands out for its clean design, optimized images, and an organized structure that reflects real and personalized work.